 A Historical Justification for Suspicion (Historical Precedent)

-2. Basic Principles: Carbon Cycle Analysis
+2. Fundamental Principles: Carbon Cycle Analysis

-The Fast Cycle: A Zero-Sum Game
+Fast Cycle: A Zero-Sum Game

-- This is a closed circuit.
+• This is a closed circuit.

-- No new carbon is added to the system from the outside.
+• No new carbon is added to the system from the outside.

-The Slow Cycle: Cumulative Poisoning
+Slow Cycle: Cumulative Poisoning

-This is the extraction and burning of carbon trapped underground millions of years ago (coal, oil, natural gas).
+This is the extraction and burning of carbon (coal, oil, natural gas) that has been trapped underground for millions of years.

-- This is a linear process.
+• This is a linear process.

 For the fossil fuel lobby, equating these two cycles is vital.
 Because if biological cycles (agriculture) are blamed, the irreversible damage created by the geological cycle (oil) becomes normalized.